nilnida/DSA210-Term-Project/README.md

 - P-Value: 1.0388933158394018e-32
 - **Reject the null hypothesis**, proving that there is a significant linear correlation between battery temperature and discharge duration.

+The negative correlation coefficient of approximately -0.76 indicates a strong inverse linear relationship between battery temperature and discharge duration.
+In practical terms, this means that as the battery operates at higher temperatures, the time it takes to discharge tends to decrease significantly.
+This trend is consistent with the understanding that elevated temperatures accelerate degradation processes, leading to a faster loss of usable charge.
+The extremely low p-value (< 0.001) confirms that this result is statistically significant, providing strong evidence against the null hypothesis.
+Therefore, this analysis supports the broader hypothesis that temperature adversely affects battery efficiency, beginning with its impact on discharge duration.

 ![image](https://github.com/user-attachments/assets/175fad49-ffd3-45cf-87ff-6760dd4ad28e)

 #### Spearman Correlation Test for Discharge Duration in Relation with Temperature